Photo Gallery: The Rockwall Trail in the Canadian Rockies

 My family was backpacking the 34-mile (55k) Rockwall Trail in Kootenay National Park, in the vertiginous heart of the Canadian Rockies.
 Well known among Canadian backpackers but less so among Americans and international trekkers, the Rockwall arguably deserves a place on any list of the world’s prettiest trails.
 (I included it among “My 25 Most Scenic Days of Hiking Ever.”)

 Backpackers on the Rockwall follow the base of a nearly unbroken, massive limestone escarpment in Kootenay’s Vermilion Range, plastered with glaciers and towering in some locations about 3,000 feet (900m) above the trail, for more than 18 miles (30k) of the route.
-As I think you’ll see in the photo gallery below, it’s no exaggeration to liken it to dozens of the tallest cliff in Yosemite Valley, El Capitan, lined up in a row stretching for miles.

 Over four August days, we hiked through larch forests and across meadows carpeted with wildflowers.
 We saw mountain goats scamper along a moraine below a hanging glacier.
 We crossed four passes between about 7,100 to 7,700 feet.